-Project Overview: Lane County, like most employers, has experienced significant workforce recruitment and retention difficulties during the pandemic, while the number of jobs Lane County has sought to recruit has doubled to account for an increase in contact tracing and COVID-response programs.
+Project Overview: Lane County, like most employers, has experienced significant workforce recruitment and retention difficulties during the pandemic, while the number of jobs Lane County has sought to recruit has doubled to account for an increase in contact tracing and COVID response programs.

 This project funds the addition of the Talent Acquisition Analyst position to assist in filling some of the County's most critically needed positions in the organization with significant impacts on services to the community.
 Lane County continually monitors the percentage of applicants that identify as black, indigenous, and people of color (BIPOC), with the goal of exceeding the diversity of the community we serve.
 This year (2022) the rate of BIPOC applicants has increased by 4% and the Talent Acquisition Analyst role has played a key part in that success.
 This position will allow the Talent Acquisition Team to give greater focus and attention to proactive recruitment and availability of resources for traditionally marginalized communities.
-HR has received feedback from hiring managers of the need for additional FTE in the Talent Acquisition regarding the diversity of our workforce and has presented on the current recruitment challenges to the Equity and Access Advisory Board.
+HR has received feedback from hiring managers of the need for additional FTE in the Talent Acquisition area through numerous conversations and requests.
+Talent Acquisition has also participated in a community conversation regarding the diversity of our workforce and has presented on the current recruitment challenges to the Equity and Access Advisory Board.